- A Platform for Peak Performance

 Jeremy Burke, Partner, Aird & Berlis LLP

-Tracey Snow, Economic Development Officer, Country of Lennox and Addington
+Tracey Snow, Economic Development Officer, County of Lennox and Addington

 What do the basics of the cannabis regulatory regime look like?
 What federal and provincial licensing requirements are relevant for cannabis production facilities and cannabis retail stores?
 What timelines are relevant to cannabis industry participants?
 What discretion do municipalities have in connection with production facilities and retail stores?
 What have other municipalities done?